 I began to wonder why we blessed every meal.
 What were we actually asking for?
 A miraculous conversion of the substance so it was now organic and health-promoting?
 I asked other members of their thoughts and found out how it feels to be looked at like a rebel.
 I wondered how our bishop dared to ask God to bless the food – mostly cakes, donuts and meat, at our ward’s Munch and Mingle.

 Other members were more bold, and in an insensitive, intolerant way.
-I tried to diffuse the contention that pursued in the comments sections, trying to help the offended non-members see that the church only did it out of love.
-I searched the scriptures for references to back me up, and realised Jesus had never actually commanded against practicing homosexuality, and the Book of Mormon, which contained “everything (we) need for salvation”, and was “written for our day”, didn’t actually mention it.
+I tried to diffuse the contention that pursued in the comments sections of their curt posts, trying to help the offended non-members see that the church only did it out of love.
+I searched the scriptures for references to back me up, and realised Jesus had never actually commanded against practicing homosexuality, and the Book of Mormon, which contained “everything (we) need for salvation”, and was “written for our day”, didn’t actually mention it whatsoever!
 I couldn’t understand why God would make such an important commandment so obscure!

 Why was I getting nothing!?